willem-stock/CONCOMPRA/README.md

 this will generate a nohup.out where you can monitor the process

+> [!NOTE]
-[remark: if the analyses is halted whilst not all files in a folder have been processed, just execute the main.sh again as it will skip the files which have been processed]
+> if the analysis is halted whilst not all files in a folder have been processed, just execute the main.sh again as it will skip the files which have already been processed

 ## Optimising
 * using the sequences of not only the primers, but also the anchor sequences in the primer sequence file (primer_set.fa ) will likely improve the results